-Horton has been a significant contributor to the program's continued progress throughout the past six seasons.
+Horton has been a significant contributor to the program's continued progress throughout the past seven seasons.
 After a sixth-place finish at the NCAA West Regional in 2007, the Falcons turned things around in 2008, capturing a second-place finish at the 2008 NCAA West Regional.
 Air Force's finish matched their best-ever showing at the tournament (as they also placed second in 2003).

 Horton arrived at the Academy in the summer of 2007 after spending nine years as the first assistant at the University of Missouri.
 In his tenure at Missouri, Horton helped the Tigers continuously improve, culminating in a banner year in 2007.
 In addition to taking home the team trophy at the prestigious Cliff Keen Las Vegas Invitational, Missouri, led by two-time national champion Ben Askren, finished third at the NCAA Championship.
 The Tigers' showing in 2007 marked the program's highest-ever placing at the national tournament.

 Horton has also proven his value as a recruiter, helping Missouri land a pair of top-10 recruiting classes and an additional four top-15 recruiting classes in six years.